Carpal tunnel release

 - The skin and tissue underneath your skin are closed with sutures (stitches).

-Sometimes this procedure is done using a tiny camera attached to a monitor.
+Often, this procedure is done using a tiny camera attached to a monitor.
 The surgeon inserts the camera into your wrist through a small surgical cut and views the monitor to see inside your wrist.
 This is called endoscopic surgery.
 The instrument used is called an endoscope.

 Why the Procedure Is Performed